ClickHouse/clickhouse-docs/docs/en/cloud/reference/warehouses.md

 ## Pricing

 Extra services created during the private preview are billed as usual.
 Compute prices are the same for all services in a warehouse (primary and secondary).
 Storage is billed only once - it is included in the first (original) service.

-## What will happen after the private preview program ends

-Once the private preview program ends and the compute-compute separation feature is released in GA, your newly created service(s) will stay as a part of the new compute-compute separation feature.
-No data or services will be deleted.

 ## Backups